Opquast/Mephisto/README.md

 # Mephisto

-Mephisto is a Mozilla Firefox add-on that adds an HTTP server inside your browser.
+Mephisto is a Mozilla Firefox 4 Add-On that adds an HTTP server inside your browser.
 This server is able to open webpages and returns content information or screenshots.